nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/expanded-text-ad.md

 The text must contain at least one word.

 The text can contain a countdown function.
+Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
 For more details see [Countdown Functions](../guides/expanded-text-ads.md#countdown).

 The text can contain dynamic text strings such as {keyword}.
 For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).

-The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 80 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 80 characters after dynamic text substitution occurs.
+The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 90 final characters are allowed after substitution.
+The ad will fail to display if the length exceeds 90 characters after dynamic text substitution occurs.

-For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 40 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 40 characters after dynamic text substitution occurs.
+For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 45 final characters are allowed after substitution.
+The ad will fail to display if the length exceeds 45 characters after dynamic text substitution occurs.
 The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
 Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

-> [!NOTE]
-> For customers in [pilot 510](../customer-management-service/getcustomerpilotfeatures.md#featurepilotflags), the maximum length is increased from 80 to 90, or from 40 to 45 for double-width characters.

 The text cannot contain the newline (\n) character.